+Field Nursery Production

+Cheryl Kaiser1 and Matt Ernst2

+Introduction

-UNIVERSITY OF KENTUCKY - COLLEGE OF AGRICULTURE Field Nursery Production Introduction Field nurseries are the traditional method of producing and marketing ornamental trees, shrubs, fruit trees, and perennial flowers.
-Until the mid 1900s nearly all nursery crops were produced in the field.
-Even with the advent of above-ground container and pot-in-pot production, field nurseries are still widely used.
+Field nurseries are the traditional method of producing and marketing ornamental trees, shrubs, fruit trees, and perennial flowers.
+Until the mid-1900s, nearly all nursery crops were produced in the field.
+Even with the advent of above-ground container and pot-inpot production, field nurseries are still widely used.
 Some of the advantages of field production over other production methods include: less maintenance and labor requirements during the growing period, ability of plants to overwinter in the field without additional protective measures, and lower start-up costs.
-In Kentucky, most field-grown trees and shrubs are sold as balledand-burlapped (B&B), meaning that the soil surrounding the plant's root system is dug with the plant and wrapped in burlap.
-Marketing Nursery crops are marketed in several different ways:
+In Kentucky, most field-grown trees and shrubs are sold as balled-and-burlapped (B&B), meaning that the soil surrounding the plant's root system is dug with the plant and wrapped in burlap.

+University of Kentucky College of Agriculture, Food and Environment

+Cooperative Extension Service

+Marketing

+Nursery crops are marketed in several different ways.